 Representations and warranties

 Indemnity rights survive completion and continue for a further period of three years, in most transactions.
-Tax law gives a seven-year framework for survival of any tax claims and tax indemnity is, in practice, rarely less than seven financial years post completion.
+Tax law gives a seven-year framework for survival of any tax claims and a tax indemnity is, in practice, rarely less than seven financial years after completion.

 PE funds typically require a list of matters (veto matters or affirmative right matters) in shareholders' agreements relating to key business or financial decisions and the company's capitalisation structure.
 The company's board and shareholders cannot take any action on these veto matters if the investor does not grant prior written consent or exercises its veto.

 As most PE investors are not in charge of the company's day-to-day management, retaining the promoters is important.
 Promoters' shares are normally subject to lock-in restrictions.
 A private agreement that imposes restrictions not included in the articles of association is not treated as binding, either on the shareholders or on the company.

 A variety of covenants can be included to correct any irregularities in the business or operations, including non-solicitation and non-compete clauses limited by time and geographical limits.

 Several investors have in the past negotiated exit rights/put option rights as protection against defaults.
 These put options are linked to a price that generates an IRR for the investor.
 Put options providing assured returns (that is, linked to IRRs) are not allowed for foreign investors, and can only be permitted by RBI at the prevailing market price (see Question 4).
 This is in addition to other exit protection rights such as rights to: